-The summary of measures were released on August 13, 2021, as described in the following:
+The summary of measures was released on September 16 and September 23, 2021, as described in the following:

-With current availability and uptake of the COVID-19 vaccine, Alberta is shifting from an emergency response for the COVID-19 pandemic to the public health management we use for other viruses, such as influenza, including in schools.
+With the current availability and uptake of the COVID-19 vaccine, Alberta is shifting from an emergency response for the COVID-19 pandemic to the public health management we use for other viruses, such as influenza, including in schools.
 Shifting resources used to respond to COVID-19 in Alberta will allow us to respond to other illnesses as we approach fall and winter.